qnighy/ts-type-module-example/README.md

 $ node --loader ts-node/esm src/index.js
 ```

-## Jest (with ts-jest)

-For whatever reason, it seems ts-jest just works with Jest 26.

-However, this is no longer the case with Jest 27, which comes with the proper support for ES Modules.
-See the next section below.

 ## Jest (with babel-jest)

 You need to [pass `--experimental-vm-modules` to Node.js](https://jestjs.io/docs/en/ecmascript-modules), but that's not enough.